Stand out from the crowd and be successful with these 9 healthy food truck menu ideas

 6. Healthy Mexican

-Mexican food trucks are very popular these days and for very good reason.
+Mexican food trucks are very popular these days and for very good reasons.
 The food is very tasty that’s why!

-It’s also a good healthy choice because of the ingredients used in the wraps such as avocado, tomatoes, chilles and other herbs and spices.
+It’s also a good healthy choice because of the ingredients used in the wraps such as avocado, tomatoes, chillies, and other herbs and spices.

-And to go a step further stand out from other Mexican food trucks you can go all vegan, removing the carnitas (shredded beef) and replacing it with pulled BBQ jackfruit or spiced tofu.
+To go a step further and stand out from other Mexican food trucks you can go all vegan, removing the carnitas (shredded beef) and replacing it with pulled BBQ jackfruit or spiced tofu.

 7. Japanese food

-South-East Asian cooking seems to be healthier in general than say a western diet.
+South-East Asian cooking seems to be much healthier in general than a Western diet.

 Japanese food is a particular case in point.

-Plenty of fresh fish, leafy greens, salads, herbs and spices to name but a few of ingredient used to makes dished such as sushi or Miso soup.
+Plenty of fresh fish, leafy greens, salads, herbs, and spices to name but a few of the ingredients used to make dishes such as sushi or Miso soup.